Questionnaires that are free to use

 This scale shows good internal reliability (Cronbach’s alpha = 0.926) and good concurrent validity with the mental health subscale of the SF-12 (r = .678).
 Seager et al (2014) found good concurrent validity between the PMI and Paykel’s (1974) Suicidal Ladder (r = -.539).
 Phillips et al (2018) found good concurrent validity with PsyCap (an appealing personality) (r = .687) and the Subjective Happiness Scale (r = .689).

-The PMI has been used in several studies, with a total of 9,208 participants, from different populations:
+The PMI has been used in several peer-reviewed published studies, with a total of 9,463 participants from different populations:

 - Male and female patients with uveitis (an eye condition) (N = 200) (Barry, Folkard & Ayliff, 2014)